Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Application

 \figurehere{3}

 \tablehere{5}

 \tablehere{6}

-Table \ref{tbl:est_TVCslp} shows that, for the development of mathematics ability, the estimated knot was around $9$-year old and that the pre-and post-knot growth rates were $1.62$ and $0.67$, respectively.
+Table \ref{tbl:est_TVCslp} shows that, for the development of mathematics ability, the estimated knot was around $ 9$ years old and that the pre-and post-knot growth rates were $1.62$ and $0.64$, respectively.
 As stated earlier, we standardized reading scores at each wave with the baseline mean and variance.
 The estimated mean of the baseline score was $0.06$, which is within our expectation since the score at baseline has been centered to $0$ when performing the standardization.
-The estimated mean of the slope during the first interval was $0.17$, indicating that the standardized reading ability increased $0.17$ per month during the first time interval, based on which we can also calculate the unstandardized growth rate if it is of research interest.
-The other interval-specific slopes can be calculated from the slope in the first interval and the corresponding relative rates.
-For example, the slope during the second time interval was $0.14$ (i.e., $0.17\times0.81$).
+The estimated slope mean during the first interval was $0.17$, indicating that the standardized reading ability increased $0.17$ per month during Grade K. The other interval-specific slopes can be calculated from the slope in the first interval and the corresponding relative rates.
+For example, the slope during Grade 1 was $0.14$ (i.e., $0.17\times0.81$).
 More detailed interpretations of the growth coefficients for the TVC and the longitudinal outcome can be found in earlier research works, such as \citet{Liu2019BLSGM} and \citet{Liu2022LCSM}.

-After decomposing the reading ability development, we can also estimate the covariance between the TIC and the TVC trait feature, which was $0.25$ in this application.
+After decomposing the reading ability development, we can also estimate the covariance between the TIC and the TVC initial trait, which was $0.25$ in this application.
 This suggests that teacher-reported inhibitory control and baseline reading ability were positively associated.
-In addition, one standardized unit increase in the baseline reading score resulted in $6.07$ and $0.09$ increase in the initial status and the first slope of the mathematics ability development.
-The estimated state effect was $27.37$, indicating that, for example, one unit increase in the slope of standardized reading ability development in the first grade spring semester led to $27.37$ increase in mathematics final scores of that semester.
+In addition, one standardized unit increase in the baseline reading score resulted in a $6.07$ and $0.09$ increase in the initial status and the first slope of the mathematics ability development.
+The estimated temporal effect was $27.37$, indicating that, for example, one unit increase in the slope of standardized reading ability development during Grade K led to a $27.37$ increase in mathematics final scores at the end of Grade K.

-The estimates from the model with the decomposed TVC into the trait feature and interval-specific changes are very similar to those shown in Table \ref{tbl:est_TVCchg}, except for the state effect.
-The state effect of this model was $4.37$, suggesting that, for example, one unit increase in the change of standardized reading ability development in the first grade spring semester resulted in $4.37$ increase in mathematics final scores of that semester.
+The estimates from the model with the decomposed TVC into the initial trait and interval-specific changes are similar to those shown in Table \ref{tbl:est_TVCchg}, except for the temporal effect.
+The temporal effect of this model was $4.37$, suggesting that, for example, one unit increase in the change of standardized reading ability development during Grade K led to a $4.37$ increase in final mathematics scores at the end of Grade K.